Tiff Macklem biographical note

 Tiff is a well-known expert in monetary and financial systems and has contributed articles to academic journals, as well as providing chapters and commentaries on monetary and financial sector policy and international economics in books and conference proceedings.

-Born in Montréal, Quebec, Tiff graduated from Queen's University in 1983 with a bachelor’s degree in economics, and completed a master’s degree and a PhD in economics at the University of Western Ontario.
+Born in Montréal, Quebec, Tiff graduated from Queen's University in 1983 with a bachelor’s degree in economics, and completed a master’s degree and a PhD in economics at Western University.
 Bilingual in French and English, he brings with him a broad international network of colleagues in the most important global trade and finance organizations in the world.
-He and his wife relocated from Ottawa to Toronto and have three adult children.